polterguy/phosphorusfive/plugins/p5.data/README.md

 ### Lambda "query language"

-The query language you use to access items within it, is called lambda expressions, which is documented in the [p5.exp](/core/p5.exp/) project.
+The query language you use to access items with, is called lambda expressions, which is documented in the [p5.exp](/core/p5.exp/) project.
 You can conceptualize p5.data in comparison to relational database systems (often SQL based), in that where a relational database is normally based upon "sets" or
 "tables" (2 dimensional matrixes with "rows" and "columns") - p5.data is based upon tree-structures, graph objects, or "nodes".
 In such a regard, the p5.data database, consists of "3 dimensions", where traditional databases rarely have more than "2 dimensions".

 **Warning**, the p5.data database is **not** for big data, but rather for settings types of data.
-If you need a more scalable database, feel free to check out the [MySQL adapter](../extras/p5.mysql/), or roll your own data adapter.
+If you need a more scalable database, feel free to check out the [MySQL adapter](../extras/p5.mysql/), or roll your own data adapter to access for instance MS SQL or MongoDB.

 ## Inserting data [insert-data]